mbloch/mapshaper/docs/development/raster-geotiff-support.md

 - `dataset.info` contains CRS metadata when the file provides usable CRS data.
 - Raster bounds are present and contribute to dataset bounds.
 - `raster.grid.samples` contains the selected working bands.
-- Preview dimensions are bounded by the import default or option and preview pixels are derived from the grid.
+- Browser preview dimensions are bounded by the import default or option and preview pixels are derived from the grid.
+CLI/headless imports may not contain `view.preview`.
 - `scaling=none`, `scaling=minmax`, `scaling=percentile`, `scale-range=`, and
   `percentile-range=` affect preview pixels as documented.
 - RGB and grayscale previews produce expected band/color metadata.
 - `.aux.xml` sidecars are ignored without causing import failure.
 - SVG export produces an `<image>` element with `data:image/jpeg` or `data:image/png`.
-- Raster clipping updates grid samples, bounds, transform, and regenerated preview pixels.
+- Raster clipping updates grid samples, bounds, and transform.
+Browser clipping regenerates preview pixels; CLI/headless clipping omits preview caches.

 Tests should avoid asserting exact pixel values until the preview scaling and color stretch policy is stable.